enceeper/apidoc/user.md

 - all the **auth.enceeper.xxx** keys are reserved and must not be used
 - the **auth.keys.pub** key is required and must contain the public key of the user to facilitate key sharing
 - You can place anything inside the **auth** object and it will be stored by the Enceeper service
-- The overall size of the **auth** object must not exceed the 12Kbytes
+- The overall size of the **auth** object must not exceed the 12Kbytes limit

 | Type   | Value|
 |--------|-|